 Meeting the internship requirement is reflected in enrollment in PSYC 691A and PSYC 691B during the internship year.
 This requires payment of 1 unit of tuition per semester and is typically not covered by USC tuition support.
-Please consult the USC catalog for associated costs.
+Please contact the psychology department's graduate advisor (Jennifer Vo) for information regarding costs.